Finschhafen: History

 Finschhafen was occupied by the Imperial Japanese Army on 10 March 1942 during World War II.
-Australian forces recaptured the town during the Huon Peninsula campaign on 2 October 1943.
+Australian forces recaptured the town at the Battle of Sattelberg during the Huon Peninsula campaign on 2 October 1943.
 The US built Naval Base Finschhafen in 1943-1944.

+Transport

+The city is served by Finschhafen Airport, built by US military during WW2; it has no scheduled air service as of 2023.

 On 2 February 2012, the passenger boat MV Rabaul Queen, which had 350 or more passengers on board, sank 9 nmi away from the town, killing six people, injuring seven, and leaving at least 100 but possibly over 300 missing.

 Climate

 Finschhafen has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
 Unlike many places in Papua New Guinea, Finschhafen and the southern part of Huon Peninsula experience a rainfall maximum during the south-east monsoon (low sun season) because the Huon mountains block the north-westerly winds during the high sun season.
 The variation in Finschhafen is more than Lae because of stronger rain-shadow from the north-west monsoon winds.